flawrist/win7underground/readme.md

 # Windows 7.
 Underground

+Microsoft is an IT hegemon.
+They support an OS until the profit runs dry.
+The mainstream lines up like cattle to revere the next leaking upgrade,
+scorning the past as if chronology equals progress.
+But the mavericks?
+They know software doesn't rot like milk in the sun.
+They see the forced
+evictions and locked-out machines, leftover souls stripped of their tools.
+<mark>Algorithms and alphabets don't expire just because the beast gets hungry.
+A sturdy hammer keeps driving nails long after the warranty turns to dust.</mark>

 Nobody can trace for sure how many souls survive on Windows 7.
 OS usage stats rest on a JavaScript beacon pinned to a [million sites](https://gs.statcounter.com/faq#methodology).
 Except heavy hitters don't feed it.
 No Amazon, no Facebook, no YouTube.